Chmele/qradar-client/README.md

 `pip install qradar[httpx]`

 ## Intended usage
+>  [!TIP]
-Made to be used as full-featured copypaste drop-in client for scripts where pip installation way be unwanted.
-Of course, it is not prohibited to install this package with pip.
+>  Made to be used as full-featured copypaste drop-in client for scripts where pip installation way be unwanted.
+Clients are used this way in [examples](examples).
+>
+>  Of course, it is not prohibited to install this package with pip.

 ## How to use any client (refer to examples for more)
 0) Use any of `import` statements: